Leaf ID

 Mobile leaf scanner showing likely tree identification results

-When a tree identifier by leaf is useful
+When a leaf-based tree identifier is useful

 • Homeowners can scan a fallen leaf before deciding whether a tree might be ornamental, native, invasive, or worth asking a local expert about.